Dublin killing: Father-of-three gunned down outside house on way to work

 The man who was shot dead on Friday morning in Dublin was a father-of-three and his partner is due their fourth child soon.

-While he initially survived the 6.30am shooting in Darndale and was taken to hospital after being treated at the scene, the man, in his 30s, subsequently died.
-A post mortem examination will be carried out on Friday by Dr Michael Curtis at the City Morgue.
+While John Lawless (39) initially survived the 6.30am shooting in Darndale and was taken to hospital after being treated at the scene, he subsequently died.
+A post mortem examination was due to be carried out on Friday by Dr Michael Curtis at the City Morgue.

+Gardaí from nearby Coolock station have begun a murder inquiry and the scene of the shooting, on Marigold Crescent, has been sealed off.

+Gardaí said a motive for the shooting has not been established, but there “is nothing to suggest that it has any connection with gangland crime or any major feud.
+The victim is not known to Gardaí for involvement in serious criminal activity.”

 The location where that vehicle was found has also sealed off.
-Garda sources said the shooting had all the hallmarks of a gangland attack.
 The Our Lady Immaculate national school and church are immediately adjacent to the spot where the victim was shot.

 The deceased had just left his home on Marigold Crescent, apparently to go to work, when he was shot on the pavement at Marigold Road about 150m from his front gate.